posborne/putio-sync/README.rst

 docker run -t -i putio-sync
 ```
  - set the environment variable `PUTIO_SYNC_TOKEN`.
 This is not recommended since it is a security risk (The token is listed in the process list)

+You may need to set a manual port mapping.
+Putio Sync is listening on the TCP port 7001

 Contributing Back
 -----------------